Dear friends,

 Jack

-*From my new book out now, All In This Together: Stories and Teachings for Loving Each Other and Our World.
+*This article was inspired by themes from my new book out now, All In This Together: Stories and Teachings for Loving Each Other and Our World.